What is Let it Grow?

 How many people are affected by food insecurity?

-JLD is working with our community partners—the City of Duluth, Zeitgeist Center for Arts and Community, and Community Action Duluth—to transform an underutilized lot in West Duluth by building a deep-winter greenhouse, outdoor classroom, and open community green space (at 45th Ave West & Grand Avenue).
-The adjacent lot houses a Duluth Community Garden Program site built in the summer of 2016. http://duluthcommunitygarden.
+JLD worked with a collaboration of community partners—the City of Duluth, Zeitgeist Center for Arts and Community, and Community Action Duluth—to transform an underutilized lot in West Duluth by building a deep-winter greenhouse, outdoor classroom, and open community green space (at 45th Avenue West and Grand Avenue).
+The adjacent lot houses a Duluth Community Garden Program site built in the summer of 2016. http://duluthcommunitygarden.org/

-The greenhouse will be owned by the City of Duluth and operated by Community Action Duluth’s Seeds of Success (SoS).
-SoS “helps unemployed Duluthians attain economic stability by providing them with transitional employment growing vegetables in vacant lots.” http://www.
+The greenhouse is owned by the City of Duluth and operated by Community Action Duluth’s Seeds of Success.
+This farming program “helps unemployed Duluthians attain economic stability by providing them with transitional employment growing vegetables in vacant lots.”
+To date, greens such as spinach, kale, Asian greens, beet greens, arugula and mizuna have been grown and one production crew member has been staffed to work in the greenhouse space.

 Seeds of Success currently addresses food access concerns in a USDA-designated food desert by selling their produce at the Lincoln Park Farmer’s Market and makes it more affordable by offering up to $15 a week in a SNAP matching program.